mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

 companies that focus on OCaml ecosystem and tooling are located in France.
 I know of at least [OCamlPRO][ocamlpro] and [Tarides][tarides].
 Who is the consumer of those tooling efforts?
-The crypto boom gave money to the crypto-currency [Tezos][tezos] which is being developed by a French company called [Nomadic Labs][nomadic-labs].
+The crypto boom gave money to the crypto-currency [Tezos][tezos] which is being developed by several players including a French company called [Nomadic Labs][nomadic-labs].
 Many people there come from the French academy.
 Another big player in the OCaml world is [Jane Street][jane-street] which is a trading firm in the US.
 Facebook and Bloomberg also use OCaml, as well [as a few other companies][ocaml-companies].

 ## Libraries and ecosystem